apache/flink/docs/dev/table/sourceSinks.zh.md

 </div>
 </div>

 The `TableSink#configure` method is called to pass the schema of the Table (field names and types) to emit to the `TableSink`.
 The method must return a new instance of the TableSink which is configured to emit the provided Table schema.
+Since computed column syntax is supported for SQL `create table` DDL, we should always exclude the computed columns for this interface return schema, that means, the schema field should always keep sync with real physical format (see [Create Table](sql.html#create-table)).

 ### BatchTableSink